 Completed the offer?
 Awesome!
 Here's our full review on why Freetrade could work well for you going forward.

-The app is genuinely one of the easiest to use in the UK investing space.
-It does not overwhelm you with charts and data — you can browse stocks, tap to buy, and you are done.
-The ISA is good value at £5.99/month if you are investing enough to benefit from the tax wrapper, but start with the free GIA if you are just getting started.
+The app itself is one of the easiest to use in the UK investing space.
+It does not overwhelm you with charts and data, you can browse stocks, tap to buy, and you are done.
+The IG Group acquisition gives the business a much bigger backstop than it had as a standalone, which is reassuring if you have been put off by Freetrade's slower start-up years.